-- 3) If the concern involves the conduct of a member of staff or volunteer, a visitor, a Executive Board member, a trainee or another young person or child, the Head of Service must be informed. - 4) If the allegation is about the Head of Service, the information should normally be passed to the Local Authority Allegations Manager (LADO).
+- 3) If the concern involves the conduct of a member of staff or volunteer, a visitor, a Hub Board member, a trainee or another young person or child, the Head of Leicestershire must be informed. - 4) If the allegation is about the Head, the information should normally be passed to the Local Authority Allegations Manager (LADO).